RobBEN93/QuantumExactCover-sudoku/README.md

 ## Quantum Algorithm

-The quantum circuit aims to solve the puzzle by finding a valid solution through a quantum algorithm based on Grover's algorithm, for solving exact cover problems. [[Jiang,Wang]](#references)
+The quantum circuit aims to solve the puzzle by finding a valid solution through a quantum algorithm based on Grover's algorithm, for solving *exact cover problems*. [[Jiang,Wang]](#references)

 An *exact cover problem* is an NP-complete problem in which each element of a given set must be covered exactly once by a subset from a given collection of its subsets.